Meet Your Melbourne Fertility Specialist

 I grew up in Melbourne and completed my Medical degree at Monash University.
 I graduated with Honours in 2004, and later trained as a Gynaecologist and Obstetrician at Royal Prince Alfred Hospital in Sydney.

-I also completed my Masters of Medicine in Reproductive Health Science and Human Genetics at The University of Sydney in 2009.
-I then went on to graduate from a Doctorate of Philosophy in the area of Preconception Health Promotion and Reproductive Genetics in 2016.
+I completed my Masters of Medicine in Reproductive Health Science and Human Genetics at The University of Sydney in 2009 and my PHD in Preconception Health Promotion and Reproductive Genetics in 2016.
 My PhD research was commenced at the University of Sydney and completed in Cambridge, UK.
+Preconception Genetic carrier Screening and applying IVF for the purposes of pre-implantation genetic diagnosis remains a passion.
+Helping couples affected by or carrying the risk of genetic disease to have healthy babies is one of the greatest miracles of IVF treatment.

 Fewer than 2% of Australian Obstetricians and Gynaecologists hold a CREI.
 It represents the highest level of Australasian post-graduate training in IVF (In Vitro Fertilisation, Reproductive Endocrinology, Advanced Minimally-Invasive Gynaecology Surgery, Comprehensive Fertility Care, Andrology (Male Fertility and hormone management) and Assisted Reproductive Technologies.

 My passions are health promotion and education in fertility.
-I believe that quality education, delivered in the right way at the right time can empower women to make the best choices in life.
+I believe that quality education, delivered in the right way at the right time can empower women and couples to make the best choices in life.
+My podcast, “Knocked Up” is a great platform to communicate accurate up to date fertility and women’s health information to my patients and a much wider audience.

 I am a Clinical Senior Lecturer at the University of Melbourne.
 I’m also actively involved in medical student and registrar teaching at the University of Melbourne and the Royal Women’s Hospital, Melbourne.